Matrix compatibility and correlation mixture representation of generalized Gini's gamma: Introduction

-Most results concerning the compatible sets listed above are derived based on the \emph{correlation representation} of a measure of concordance $\kappa$ in the sense that $\kappa(X,Y)=\rho(g_1(X),g_2(Y))$ for two Borel functions $g_1,g_2: \IR \rightarrow \IR$ and the Pearson's correlation coefficient $\rho$.
-Such a representation of $\kappa$ is not only a key to studying the compatible set of $\kappa$ but also of great benefit to intuitively understand and explain the construction and ideas behind $\kappa$, construct its estimators and investigate their asymptotic properties, and analyze robustness of $\kappa$; see \cite{raymaekers2019fast}.
-When $g_1$ an $g_2$ are continuous, \cite{hofert2019compatibility} characterized a pair of $(g_1,g_2)$ such that $\kappa(X,Y)=\rho(g_1(X),g_2(Y))$ is a measure of concordance.
-However, this result does not cover, for example, Blomqvist's beta due to the continuity assumption on $g_1$ and $g_2$.
+for continuous $X\sim F_X$, $Y \sim F_Y$ and two Borel functions $g_1,g_2: (0,1) \rightarrow \IR$.
+As such, $\kappa$ is obtained by first transforming the original random vector $(X,Y)$ to its ``rank'' $(U,V)=(F_X(X),F_Y(Y))$ and then transforming $(U,V)$ with $(g_1,g_2)$ to ensure that the correlation of $(g_1(U),g_2(V))$ satisfies certain desirable properties.
+Such a representation of $\kappa$ is not only a key to studying the compatible set of $\kappa$ but also of great benefit to intuitively understand and explain the construction and ideas behind $\kappa$.
+In addition to the interpretability, the correlation representation helps constructing estimators of $\kappa$, investigating their asymptotic properties and analyzing robustness of $\kappa$ (see Raymaekers \& Rousseeuw, 2021).
+When $g_1$ and $g_2$ are continuous, Hofert \& Koike (2019) characterized $(g_1,g_2)$ such that $\kappa$ in~\eqref{eq:corr:moc:intro} is a measure of concordance.
+On account of the continuity assumption on $g_1$ and $g_2$, this result does not cover, for example, Blomqvist's beta.

-The first contribution of the present paper is to refine this characterization theorem by relaxing the continuity assumption on $g_1$ and $g_2$ so that the result covers Blomqvist's beta.
-One of the main results (Theorem~\ref{thm:characterization:correlation:based:mocs}) states that the transformed random variables $g_1(X)$ and $g_2(Y)$ must follow the same symmetric distribution so that $\kappa(X,Y)=\rho(g_1(X),g_2(Y))$ is a measure of concordance.
-As an implication of this result, the correlation coefficient of $(X,Y)$ transformed by the wrapping function, which \cite{raymaekers2019fast} proposed as a fast robust correlation, cannot be used as a measure of concordance.
+As a first contribution of the present article we refine this characterization theorem by relaxing the continuity assumption on $g_1$ and $g_2$ so that Blomqvist's beta is covered.
+A main result of ours states that the transformed random variables $g_1(U)$ and $g_2(V)$ must follow the same symmetric distribution so that $\kappa$ in~\eqref{eq:corr:moc:intro} is a measure of concordance (see Theorem~2 for the precise statement).
+As an implication of this result, the correlation coefficient of $(X,Y)$ transformed by the wrapping function proposed by Raymaekers \& Rousseeuw (2021) as a fast robust correlation cannot be a measure of concordance.